andersfylling/disgord/README.md

 Go module with context support that handles some of the difficulties from interacting with Discord's bot interface for you; websocket sharding, auto-scaling of websocket connections, advanced caching, helper functions, middlewares and lifetime controllers for event handlers, etc.

 ## Warning
-The develop branch is under continuous breaking changes, as the interface and exported funcs/consts are still undergoing planning.
-Because Disgord is under development and pushing for a satisfying interface, the SemVer logic is not according to spec.
-Until v1.0.0, every minor release is considered possibly breaking and patch releases might contain additional features.
-Please see the issue and current PR's to get an idea about coming changes before v1.

-There might be bugs in the cache, or the cache processing might not exist yet for some REST methods.
-Bypass the cache for REST methods by supplying the flag argument `disgord.IgnoreCache`. eg. `client.GetCurrentUser(disgord.IgnoreCache)`.

 Remember to read the docs/code for whatever version of disgord you are using.
 This README file reflects the latest state in the develop branch, or at least, I try to reflect the latest state.

 ## Data types & tips